juergenpabel/circuitpython-escpos-server/README.md

   2. I would like to have MQTT (with ESCPOS as the payload) as the interface to my printer (because MQTT is how most of my stuff at home is "linked" together)
   3. I think that the Pi PicoW (with the Infineon CYW43xxx for WiFi/BT) is probably way more securely implemented at the WiFi-layer than some add-on WiFi-board/-dongle for some thermal printer; even if that's not effectively so, there's probably a much better chance for firmware updates.

-- Can't I just use a nightly build of circuitpython9 for the PicoW?
-Yes, as of 2024-02-15 that should work.
+- Can't I just use a developemnt build of circuitpython9 for the PicoW?
+Yes, as of 2024-02-15 that should work, take a look at their [S3 bucket for the PicoW](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/raspberry_pi_pico_w/).

 - Shouldn't there be an issue or even pull-request for circuitpython?
 Absolutely, check out [issue #8359](https://github.com/adafruit/circuitpython/issues/8359) (for context and history) and [issue #8922](https://github.com/adafruit/circuitpython/issues/8922) (for the fix).

+- Why not provide the libs as MPYs for better performance and reduced memory consumption?
+Because CircuitPython 9 is still in beta and for the PicoW (my personal setup) it still needs the development builds, which are incompatible with the released MPYs of the other projects.